Ellipsis: Unicode

+HTML

 In HTML, the horizontal ellipsis character may be represented by the entity reference &hellip; (since HTML 4.0), and the vertical ellipsis character by the entity reference &vellip; (since HTML 5.0).
 Alternatively, in HTML, XML, and SGML, a numeric character reference such as &#x2026; or &#8230; can be used.

+TeX

 In the TeX typesetting system, the following types of ellipsis are available: